-The Head of Risk Management and Audit (Chief Internal Auditor) reports directly to the Director of Finance (Section 151 Officer).
-The Head of Risk Management and Audit (Chief Internal Auditor), or an appropriate representative of the internal audit team, shall attend meetings of the Audit Panel and the Greater Manchester Pension Fund Local Board (Local Board) unless, exceptionally, the Panel/Board decides that they should be excluded from either the whole meeting or for particular agenda items.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) reports directly to the Director of Finance (Section 151 Officer).
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit), or an appropriate representative of the Internal Audit Team, shall attend meetings of the Audit Panel and the Greater Manchester Pension Fund Local Board unless, exceptionally, the Panel/Board decides that they should be excluded from either the whole meeting or for particular agenda items.

-The Head of Risk Management and Audit (Chief Internal Auditor) shall have an independent right of access to the Chair of the Audit Panel and Local Board.
-In exceptional circumstances, where normal reporting channels may be seen to impinge on the objectivity of the audit, the Head of Risk Management and Audit (Chief Internal Auditor) may report directly to the Chair of the Audit Panel or Local Board.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) shall have an independent right of access to the Chair of the Audit Panel and Greater Manchester Pension Fund Local Board.
+In exceptional circumstances, where normal reporting channels may be seen to impinge on the objectivity of the audit, the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) may report directly to the Chair of the Audit Panel or Greater Manchester pension Fund Local Board.